As power returns, Texas energy firms slowly emerge from deep freeze

 The restart of production as temperatures eased sent prices of oil and natural gas lower.
 The spot market price of natural gas at the main U.S. trading hub in Louisiana dropped to $8.56 per million British thermal units (mmBtu) for Friday delivery from a record high of $23.86 for Thursday.

-U.S. crude oil futures fell more than $1 per barrel to $59.48 at midday.
+U.S. crude oil futures settled down $1.28 per barrel at $59.24.
 Oil is still up 23% this year, boosted by the continuation of OPEC supply cuts and falling global inventories.

 Grid operator Electric Reliability Council of Texas (ERCOT) said there is enough power generation in its system to return to normal operations as it ended energy emergency conditions.